Zenika/feedzback/docs-source/docs/business-cases/shared-feedback.md

 This `shared` field is only set when requesting a feedback or when giving a spontaneous feedback and cannot be changed thereafter.
 :::

-### As an employee, define my manager
+### As an employee, synchronize my manager

 The `employee` Firestore collection contains the manager/managed data.

+When an employee signs-in, the app checks their manager using Google API and synchronizes it if necessary.
-When an employee defines his manager, 2 documents are updated:
+In this case, 2 documents are updated:

 ```ts
 const theManagedDocument: EmployeeData = {